 7. Do you have access to internet and email?

 All volunteers are required to have easy access to internet and email as this is largely how CNIB guide dogs team members will reach out to you.
 This ensures our team can work efficiently when we need to send documents, schedule appointments or provide links to important resources.

-8. Do you have a vehicle which is suitable for the transportation of a puppy?
+8. Do you have access to a vehicle that would allow for transportation of a puppy?